-Motion and Title: Staff recommends motion to approve on preliminary reading and advertise for public hearing on July 21, 2009 at 9:30 a.m.: an Ordinance of the Board of County Commissioners of Palm Beach County, Florida, to be known as the Palm Beach County Petroleum Contamination Cleanup Criteria Ordinance; repealing Palm Beach County Code, Sections 11-291 through 11-311 (Ordinance No. 2003-021); providing for a Short Title and Applicability; providing for Authority; providing for a Purpose; providing a Supplement to Federal and State Law; providing for Definitions; providing for Adoption of Florida Administrative Code by reference; providing for Violations, Enforcement, Penalties; providing for Repeal of Laws in Conflict; providing for Savings Clause; providing for an effective date.
+Motion and Title: Staff recommends motion to adopt: an Ordinance of the Board of County Commissioners of Palm Beach County, Florida, to be known as the Palm Beach County Petroleum Contamination Cleanup Criteria Ordinance; repealing Palm Beach County Code, Sections 11-291 through 11-311 (Ordinance No. 2003-021); providing for a Short Title and Applicability; providing for Authority; providing for a Purpose; providing a Supplement to Federal and State Law; providing for Definitions; providing for Adoption of Florida Administrative Code by reference; providing for Violations, Enforcement, Penalties; providing for Repeal of Laws in Conflict; providing for Savings Clause; providing for severability; providing for inclusion in the Code of Laws and Ordinances; providing for an effective date.

-Summary: This Ordinance replaces Countywide Ordinance No. 2003-021 which was approved by the Board of County Commissioners (BCC) on May 20, 2003 and the Department of State on May 23, 2003.
+Summary: This Ordinance was advertised on June 23, 2009, in the Palm Beach Post for public hearing on July 21, 2009; it replaces Countywide Ordinance No. 2003-021 which was approved by the Board of County Commissioners (BCC) on May 20, 2003 and the Department of State on May 23, 2003.
 The new Ordinance adopts State regulations for Petroleum Contamination Site Cleanup Criteria, Chapter 62-770, Florida Administrative Code (F.A.C.), and the Contaminant Cleanup Target Levels, Chapter 62-777, F.A.C., into a County ordinance allowing existing language and future revisions by the State to be automatically adopted by reference.
 The most current amendments to Chapter 62-770, F.A.C., are incorporated by reference.
 Reference to Chapter 62-777, F.A.C., is being adopted for the first time.
 In accordance with PPM No. CW-O-041 (Countywide Ordinances: Applicability and Notification to Municipalities), a copy of the new Ordinance was forwarded to the Director of Public Affairs for their processing.
 Also in accordance with PPM No. CW-O-041, the new Ordinance was presented to the Palm Beach County League of Cities Environmental Subcommittee on February 11, 2009 and approved by the League's General Membership on March 25, 2009.
 Countywide (SF)